Aesthete ◌ Sun-worshipper ◌ Curator of Jewish experiences

 My decision to study for semikhah at Yeshivat Maharat was motivated by the need in the British Jewish community for an Orthodox female rabbi role model.

 As part of my training I served as Scholar in Residence at Hampstead Synagogue in London and as Rabbinic Intern at Congregation Netivot Shalom in Teaneck, New Jersey.

 I honed my entrepreneurial skills through Hillel’s OOI Fellowship for Rabbinic Entrepreneurs.

 I co-founded Mishkan pop-up community, bringing together Jewish ‘seekers’ of all affiliations and none, for rich learning and deep spiritual experiences.

 I produced #YourTorah podcast, a journey through the 63 tractates of the Mishnah in 18 minute episodes, taught entirely by women.

 I lecture, write and broadcasts to wide and diverse audiences.

-I have been selected to take part in Gamechangers, Lead’s innovative Senior Lay Leaders’ Programme for the Jewish Community.
-The Jewish Chronicle recently listed me in its Power 100 List of Individuals who are most influential in shaping the UK Jewish community.
+I have been listed in The Jewish Chronicle Power 100 List of individuals who are most influential in shaping the UK Jewish community, and featured in ‘10 Women, 10 Decades’ a short film produced by Chocolate Films.